ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 1. Records **should not** carry the full schema.

-   Reason: If a record would carry the whole schema, that would increase the record size a lot.
+   Reason: If a record would carry the whole schema, that might increase a record's size significantly.
 2. Sources and destinations need to be able to work with multiple schemas.

    Reason: Multiple collections support.